‘Big Brother 22’ Week 1 Spoilers: Safety Suite Winner Revealed

 Big Brother Season 22 has officially kicked off, and two competitions have already been completed.
 On Wednesday’s live move-in special, Cody Calafiore was crowned the first Head of Household (HOH) of the summer.
 He has subsequently put two of his roommates up for eviction, which was dramatically affected by the winners of the Safety Suite competition yesterday.

 This special twist was hinted at during Wednesday’s episode, but not much detail was given on what the safety comp would entail.
-Viewers of the live feeds figured it out rather quickly, based entirely on conversations from the houseguests which happened before and after the competition.
-It turns out this twist would give one houseguest total safety for the week meaning they could not be put on the block.
-The winner also gets to pick a roommate to give safety to, keeping them off the block as well.
+Viewers of the live feeds figured it out rather quickly based entirely on conversations from the houseguests that happened before and after the competition.
+It turns out this twist would give one houseguest total safety for the week, meaning they could not be put on the block.
+The winner also got to pick a roommate to give safety to, keeping them off the block as well.
 According to Big Brother Daily, Kaysar Ridha won the new competition and protected Janelle Pierzina from eviction in addition to himself.

 The All-Stars were given a VIP pass to the Safety Suite, but they had the opportunity to decide if they wanted to participate in this special comp or not.
 Houseguests were not required to play as it was entirely voluntary, which suggested those who did were nervous about being put on the block.